 This site exists to share with you the things that I do…from working with complex information systems to even more complex human systems.
 My focus will be on the latter, because far and away, that is the area people most frequently ask me about.

-Within these pages, you will learn what I do with computer networks and information systems as well as how I work with private clients doing change-work.
+Within these pages, I will confess that I work with cybersecurity, computer networks, hacking (grey hat, thank you very much), and information systems.
+But we will spend far more time with how I work with private clients doing change-work.
 That work leverages tools like hypnosis and Neurolinguistic Programming (NLP), and with it, I have helped my clients do everything from improve their marriages, lose phobias, to fine-tune their professional behaviors and achieve more than they had ever thought possible.